mehtajaghvi/usb-development-board/doc/getting_started.rst

 * Difference between arduino and anuduino ?

- +  ArduinoUNO uses ATmega328 microcontroller with 32Kb of flash memory of which 5Kb is used by the bootloader whereas Digispark has 8Kb of flash memory with 2Kb occupied by   bootloader,so you have around **6Kb** of memory left for code.
+ +  ArduinoUNO uses ATmega328 microcontroller with 32Kb of flash memory of which 5Kb is used by the bootloader whereas anuduino has 8Kb of flash memory with 2Kb occupied by   bootloader,so you have around **6Kb** of memory left for code.

  +------------------------+------------+----------+
  |       Memory           | Anuduino   |ArduinoUNO|